Lesson 34 of 2244

 AI Explains LLC vs Sole Prop Without the Headache

-AI can break down business structure basics for teen founders, but a parent or lawyer signs off before you file anything.
+AI can break down business structure basics for founders, but legal and tax decisions still need qualified review before filing.

 Adults & Professionals · 35 min